metaclass-nl/switch-language-example-globalize/README.md

 # Switch language example with globalize.js and react-widgets

-This is a modified version of examples/app-npm-webpack from globalize 1.4.0.
+This version does not work due to an [issues of globalize-webpack-plugin](https://github.com/metaclass-nl/switch-language-example-globalize/issues/2).

-It has been adapted for compatibility with start-react-app but with support for Globalize.js and react-widgets.
+It is a modified version of [examples/app-npm-webpack](https://github.com/globalizejs/globalize/tree/master/examples/app-npm-webpack) from globalize 1.4.0 that allows the user to change the locale, then dynamically loads aditional localize converters and messages.

-Furthermore it has been extended to allow the user to change the locale.
+This version uses [globalize-webpack-plugin](https://github.com/rxaviers/globalize-webpack-plugin) 3.2 with webpack 4,

-## Help wanted
+React.js and also includes examples with [react-widgets](https://github.com/jquense/react-widgets).

-This setup does not run, see [Issue #2](https://github.com/metaclass-nl/switch-language-example-globalize/issues/2)
+Because of the webpack plugins it does not run on create react app, but instead it uses HtmlWebpackPlugin to mimic the behavior of create react app.
+Advantage: no eject function that creates many dependencies - only direct dependencies are in package.json, indirect dependencies are left to be managed inderectly.

 ## Requirements